Enterprise Hub in Airtable

 Enterprise Hub offers a flexible way to represent a company’s existing structure via organizational units (org unit).
 With unlimited organizational units underneath their central organization, customers can create dedicated locations for workspaces of different divisions and departments.

-• Workspaces - Every workspace within an organization must belong to an org unit.
+• Workspaces: Every workspace within an organization must belong to an org unit.
 Bases and interfaces within the workspace also belong to the org unit.
 Workspaces may only belong to one org unit.

-• Org unit membership - Every organization member must belong to an org unit (org unit member).
+• Org unit membership: Every organization member must belong to an org unit (org unit member).
 Users may be members of multiple org units.
 Org unit members create workspaces within their org unit.
 Org unit membership is not required to collaborate on workspaces, bases, and interfaces that belong to an org unit.

-• Org unit group - Each org unit member belongs to a user group that represents the entire org unit.
+• Org unit group: Each org unit member belongs to a user group that represents the entire org unit.
 Users may share workspaces, bases, and interfaces with this group to provide broad visibility and access to all org unit members.

-To create an org unit
+To create an org unit:

-2. Click Organization
+2. Click Organization.

-3. Click + Create organizational unit
+3. Click + Create organizational unit.

-1. Enter your preferred org name and click Create.
+4. Enter your preferred org name and click Create.

-To assign a user to an org unit
+To assign a user to an org unit:

-1. Visit your admin panel.
+1. Open your admin panel.

-2. Click Users, then select the user's name you want to assign to the org unit.
+3. Select the user's name you want to assign to the org unit.

-3. Expand the dropdown to the right of the user’s name below the Org unit column.
+4. Expand the dropdown to the right of the user’s name below the “Org unit” column.

 1. From the dropdown, search for and locate the preferred unit org for your user.

-Organization membership and unassigned org units
+Org membership and default org units

 Note